 Use the calculators below to formulate a college savings plan for California Institute of Technology or model a student loan.

 California Institute of Technology is a four year private college located in Pasadena, California.
 Full time enrollment is 2,397 and part time is 0.
-For the 2011/2012 school year, the school received 6,525 applicants.
-576 were admitted and 226 enrolled.
+Learn more about getting accepted at California Institute of Technology at CollegeSimply.

 Students attending this school may pursue both undergraduate and graduate degrees.Address